Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing: Experiments

 \subsection{Memory-V2V for Video Novel View Synthesis}

 In this experiment, we evaluate on 40 publicly available videos \cite{nan2024openvid, bai2025recammaster, yu2025trajectorycrafter, wiedemer2025video}, each serving as a user input.
 We compare \name against ReCamMaster (ReCam) \cite{bai2025recammaster} and TrajectoryCrafter (TrajCrafter) \cite{yu2025trajectorycrafter}.
 For ReCamMaster, two inference modes are evaluated: (1) ReCam (Ind), which reuses the same user-input video as the source for every iteration, and (2) ReCam (AR), which uses the previous output as the next input in a sequential manner.
-We also include two ablation variants of our model: Memory-V2V w/ CUT3R and Memory-V2V w/ LVSM, which employ CUT3R~\cite{wang2025continuous} and LVSM~\cite{jin2024lvsm} based memory encoders, respectively.
+ReCam (Ind) avoids error accumulation but lacks cross-turn memory, while ReCam (AR) enforces sequential conditioning yet accumulates drift across iterations.
 Qualitative comparisons are shown in Fig.~\ref{fig: novel-view-synthesis-comparison}, and quantitative results in Tab.~\ref{tab: quantitative nvs comparison}.
-For cross-iteration consistency, we adopt MEt3R \cite{asim2025met3r}, which evaluates 3D coherence across multiple generated views.
 For each input video, we iteratively generate three outputs with highly overlapping camera trajectories (e.g., pan-left and orbit-right) and measure pairwise consistency across the 1st–2nd, 1st–3rd, and 2nd–3rd iterations.
-For visual quality and camera accuracy, we report VBench metrics \cite{huang2024vbench} and report rotation \& translation errors.
-We observe that as the number of iterations increase, the cross-consistency significantly drops for the base models (TrajCrafter and ReCam (Ind)).
+We adopt MEt3R to measure cross-view geometric consistency, VBench \cite{huang2024vbench} to evaluate visual quality, and report rotation \& translation errors.
+We observe that as the number of iterations increases, the cross-consistency significantly drops for the base models (TrajCrafter and ReCam (Ind)).
 While ReCam (AR) preserves consistency between subsequent iterations (e.g., 2nd and 3rd), it fails to keep other iterations (e.g., 1st and 3rd) consistent.
-As discussed earlier, while CUT3R- and LVSM-based encoders struggle to preserve appearance consistency, \name results in consistent generations across all iterations while successfully preserving the visual quality and improving camera adherence of the base model.
+In contrast, \name results in consistent generations across all iterations while successfully preserving the visual quality and improving camera adherence of the base model.